casveen/Enigma/readme.md

 ## To be done:
 * Enigma
-  - [ ] Plugborad/Steckerbrettt
+  - [x] Plugborad/Steckerbrettt
-  - [ ] Find appropriate method to make static Rotor objects representing the usual rotors.
+  - [/] Find appropriate method to make static Rotor objects representing the usual rotors.
      Candidates:
     * in the enigma header (probably really bad practice)
     * in the enigma.cpp, then enigma.cpp has to be included for the rotors to be used